 Try Hubstaff for 14 days

-When you first plan out a project, you’ll often start by listing what you hope to accomplish.
+When planning a project, you’ll often start by listing what you hope to accomplish.

 What will you have to show for this project once it’s completed?